-- A. The following terms, which appear frequently in this Appendix, shall be defined as follows: - i.
-Organization: a registered Independent or University organization that has authorization to receive funding. - ii.
-SAFC: Student Activities Funding Commission, the designated Finance Commission of the Student Assembly. - iii.
-New applicant: an organization that did not receive funding in the previous two funding cycles. - iv.
+- A. The following terms, which appear frequently in this Appendix, shall be defined as follows: - Organization: a registered Independent or University organization that has authorization to receive funding. - SAFC: Student Activities Funding Commission, the designated Finance Commission of the Student Assembly. - iii.
+New applicant: an organization that did not receive funding in the previous two funding cycles. - v.
 Returning applicant: an organization that did receive funding in the previous two funding cycles. - v.
-Funding cycle: a two-year period of time spanning from the start of the third quarter of an evennumbered year to the end of the second quarter of the next even-numbered year (e.g. July 1, 2006 to June 30, 2008). - vi.
+Funding cycle: a two-year period of time spanning from the start of the third quarter of an evennumbered year to the end of the second quarter of the next even-numbered year (e.g. July 1, 2006 to June 30, 2008) - vi.
 Petition: document to collect signatures that includes the name of the organization, its mission statement, and monetary request.
-All petitions must be registered with and prepared by the Office of
+All petitions must be registered with and prepared by the Office of the Assemblies. - vii.
+By-line funding: line item funding that comes directly from the SAF and not from an intermediary source, such as the SAFC. - viii.
+Finance Committee: a committee of the Student Assembly as outlined in the Student Assembly Bylaws.